 SEN Support – Communication and Interaction

-Next steps for when limited or no progress is made using universal strategies within the Communication and Interaction area of need
+Next steps when a child or young person is making little or no progress using general strategies in the Communication and Interaction area.

 Part of